Areas of responsibility

 A neighbourhood management acts as an independent and neutral contact on behalf of the city on the basis of integrated urban development concepts.
 It mediates interests and needs between politics, administration, associations, property owners and the population with the aim of developing selected subsidised areas to make them more liveable and vibrant.
 It supports all aspects of neighbourhood life that contribute to improving living and working conditions.

-The main tasks of neighbourhood management are to support and network local players and initiatives in neighbourhood work by means of area-related networking and public relations work as well as continuous area monitoring by means of social area analyses and surveys.
+The main tasks of neighbourhood management are to support and network local players and initiatives in neighbourhood work by means of area-related networking and public relations work as well as continuous area monitoring by means of social space analyses and surveys.
 For these purposes, the neighbourhood management operates a neighbourhood office on site.